All about pre-opt

 Currently enrolled and is eligible for registration

-The immigration law CFR 214.2(F)(10)(II)(A)(1)-(2) identifies that pre OPT applicants should currently be enrolled and is eligible for registration and intends to register for the next term or session.
+The immigration law CFR 214.2(F)(10)(II)(A)(1)-(2) identifies that pre OPT applicants should currently be enrolled and eligible for registration and intend to register for the next term or session.
 It also requires Pre OPT participants not to work over 20 hours a week while the school is in session.

 “While school is in session, provided that practical training does not exceed 20 hours a week while school is in session.”